Struct bdk_wallet::Wallet

 source

-Applies an update alongside an optional seen_at timestamp and stages the changes.
+Applies an update alongside a seen_at timestamp and stages the changes.

 seen_at represents when the update is seen (in unix seconds).
 It is used to determine the last_seens for all transactions in the update which have no corresponding anchor(s).
 The last_seen value is used internally to determine precedence of conflicting unconfirmed transactions (where the transaction with the lower last_seen value is omitted from the canonical history).